Cats and Dogs Boost Your Business By 300%. Here’s How.

 Similarly, a study by NewsWhip revealed that, on average, a brand post with a pet resulted in an increase in comments of approximately 89%, while the average increase in likes was around 19%.

-Out of the dog ads we examined, ranging from 2008 to 2021, the increase in views was lower than cats’, but the stat is no less surprising: dog ads accounted for 547.6% more views for their brands on Youtube than the average number of views of any single video on the brand’s channel.
+Out of the dog ads, ranging from 2008 to 2021, the increase in views was lower than cats’.
+Dog ads accounted for 547.6% more views for their brands on Youtube than the average number of views of any single video on the brand’s channel.

-42.8% of the dog videos on our list belonged to brands in the United States, making the star-spangled banner the undisputed king of dog lovers, followed by France with 14%.
+42.8% of the dog videos on our list belonged to brands in the United States, followed by France with 14%.

-Search for any cat or dog content online, and chances are you’ll find a video that went viral at one point.
-Both pets are associated with viral content, which, aside from being massively shared, has been defined as having the ability to trigger specific emotional responses.
+Cats and dogs are associated with viral content, which, aside from being massively shared, has been defined as having the ability to trigger specific emotional responses.

 Additionally, virality is shown to have a strong connection to positivity, which explains why positive content will likely receive widespread social exposure.